 Imbalance in strength

-According to the 2014 AFL injury report data, each club has recorded five to six hamstring injuries every year.
+According to the 2014 AFL injury report data, each club has recorded five to six yearly hamstring injuries.
 Recurrence injury for hamstrings was 16% and 24% in 2013.
 At our medical clinic in OKC, we have treated athletes with pretty severe and recurrent sports injuries.
-Therefore, it is highlighted that every athlete’s challenge to take care of their hamstrings and treat injuries, whether or not you get the best possible medical care.
+Therefore, it is highlighted that every athlete’s challenge is to take care of their hamstrings and treat injuries, whether or not they get the best possible medical care.

-For sports injuries, come to Longevity Institute.
+For sports injuries, come to Oklahoma Pain Doc.
 We will treat injuries to avoid recurrence at our medical clinic in OKC using advanced treatment technology.